There is no silver bullet in security awareness.

 What I mean by that is there is not a right or wrong way to teach people about cyber security.
 Just like any other type of education, you must surround yourself with it.
 You cannot expect to show a once-a-year "death by Powerpoint" presentation and have your staff become cyber experts.
 This is something that is wrong with the majority of programs I've seen.

-Security awareness training should be an ongoing effort that builds upon the successes and challenges of security within the organization.
+should be an ongoing effort that builds upon the successes and challenges of security within the organization.

 I have seen a lot of security awareness programs in my career.
 In one situation, I witnessed rewarding staff by paying a bonus of hundreds of dollars for not falling victim to phishing, tailgating and other security tests.
 The goal was to convince everyone that security is important by paying them a reward.